 Some risks and impacts that companies face for continuing with Visual FoxPro are:

-Although Visual FoxPro served as a dynamic application development environment suited for 32 bit database applications and components, performance wise VFP did not scale well to user demands.
-Future businesses demands applications that are portable and interoperable.
+Although Visual FoxPro served as a dynamic application development environment suited for 32-bit database applications and components, performance-wise VFP did not scale well to user demands.
+Future businesses demand applications that are portable and interoperable.
 Converting VFP applications requires considerable effort and expertise.
-You need an experienced migration team, having sound knowledge in VFP as well latest technologies, to smoothly and successfully make the transition.
+You need an experienced migration team, having sound knowledge in VFP as well as the latest technologies, to make the transition smoothly and successfully.